 For past paper access, you can sign up for an MDCAT course with Nearpeer and receive access to quizzes, pop-up questions, and past paper question-solving.

 The Paper pattern for the MDCAT is simple.
-The PMC officiated MDCAT paper pattern entails 210 total marks in the form of 210 total MCQs.
+The PMDC-officiated MDCAT paper pattern entails 200 total marks in the form of 200 total MCQs.
 There is an MCQ for each mark.
 For Biology, there are 68 MCQs.
 For Physics and Chemistry, there are 56 MCQs each.
 For English, there are 20 MCQs.
-Finally, for the newly introduced PMC section for the MDCAT 2021 onwards, Logical Reasoning, there are 10 MCQs.
-The duration of the PMC MDCAT is 3.5 hours, and the format is computer-based MCQs.
-For the PMC MDCAT 2021 onwards, there is no negative marking.
+The duration of the PMDC MDCAT is 3.5 hours, and the format is the physical exam.
+For the PMDC MDCAT 2023, there is no news of negative marking.

 The Breakdown is as follows:

-There are currently 18 PMC recognized institutions for Public Punjab Medical Colleges Under MDCAT.
+There are currently 18 PMDC-recognized institutions for Public Punjab Medical Colleges Under MDCAT.
 In these 18 institutions, there are a total of over 1000 seat allocations in Punjab.

 There are over 167 separate public and private Medical & Dental Colleges in Pakistan Under MDCAT.
 These have in total over thousands of seats.
 To select the one that is the best option for you in terms of the institution, location, and other factors, visit PMC’s website.
 Click here to check it out.
 They have there under the recognized institutions and qualifications Tab the comprehensive list of all undergraduate Medical & Dental Colleges of Pakistan.